SpaceyAsteroid/SpaceyAsteroid/README.md

 ---

 ### - INT list :D -
-- Object show fans / people in the osc!!
+- Object show fans/people in the osc!!
 - Furries!! (not the weird ones,, you know who you are.)
 - Cake IRLs,,, *bats my little Loser eyelashes /p*
 - People that use tone indicators!!